yaymukund/grunt-simple-mocha/README.md

 If you're looking to run client-side specs with PhantomJS, you might be interested in [grunt-mocha][othermocha].

-### Updating from 0.2.x to 0.3.x

-This task now depends on grunt 0.4.x.
-Please see the [grunt 0.3 to 0.4 migration guide][migration_guide] for more details.

 ## Installation
 1. Install this grunt plugin next to your project's [Gruntfile.js][getting_started] with: